Lethargian/Semantha-Data-Journo-Final-Project/README.md

    * 2022 = 60% open and 19% closed
    * Most open service requests are more recent.
 4. Where are the locations with the most service requests?
+5. What are the demographics of the areas with the most service requests?
-5. Have the most problematic locations been addressed by the city?
+6. Have the most problematic locations been addressed by the city?

 ## Q1 - What year had the most services requests?
 Has the number of service requests increased or decreased?